Week 1

 Trent-Severn Waterway

 Trent Port Marina was the best marina we’ve seen so far.
 Everything is clean and new, inside and outside.
-There are a lot of loopers in the marina and they put us on the same area so I met a lot and made connections here.
+There are a lot of loopers in the marina and they put us in the same area so I met a lot of loopers and made connections here.
 The live band you can hear from your boat added a good vibe.

 Trent Severn Waterway starts right after we left the marina.
 We did about 6 a day, two nights we stayed overnight just outside the lock and others we stayed in Campbellford marina where we did a bunch of fun stuff while in town.

-Here are some of the pictures of week 6 adventures.
+Here are some pictures for this week’s adventures.

 Just arrived at Trent Port Marina, first thing, get gas